ayust/alpha-guide/content/upgrading-ships/minmatar/rifter.md

 You should activate the MWD only when moving to a new position or enemy, and disable it once you have arrived.

-The improved fit replaces the weapon rigs with a `Small Anti-Explosive Pump I` to bolster the armor's weak explosive resistance, and two `Small Auxiliary Nano Pump I` to improve the effectiveness and efficiency of the armor repairer.
+The improved fit replaces the weapon rigs with a `Small Explosive Armor Reinforcer I` to bolster the armor's weak explosive resistance, and two `Small Auxiliary Nano Pump I` to improve the effectiveness and efficiency of the armor repairer.